-PROFESSIONAL, PERSONAL TOUCH
+PROFESSIONAL, PERSONAL TOUCH signed edu/studentaffairs/admissions

 Admission into medical school is highly competitive.
 Meeting or exceeding the academic requirements does not ensure admission.
-The SIU Admissions Committee looks beyond academic qualifications for evidence of responsibility, time management skills, maturity, integrity, social awareness, compassion, service orientation, proper motivation, identification with the goals and nature of the school, exploration of medicine as a career and good interpersonal skills.
+The SIU Admissions Committee looks beyond academic qualifications for evidence of responsibility, time management skills, maturity, integrity, social awareness, compassion, service orientation, proper motivation, identification with the goals and nature of the School, exploration of medicine as a career and good interpersonal skills.